ani-gevorgyan/bank-customer-statement-processor/README.md

-# Bank Customer Statement Processdor
+# Bank Customer Statement Processor

 This is a simple file processor.
 It takes .xml & .csv files and generates a pdf report based on the validations of uniqueness of the transaction reference and the end balance.